-Before presidential libraries, there were presidential houses, and every New England state has one.
-You may know about some, but others may come as a surprise.
+Before presidential libraries, there were presidential houses, and every New England state has at least one.

 37 Hillhouse Ave.